matanolabs/matano/website/docs/log-sources/schema.md

 These fields will be merged with ECS fields in the final log source schema.

 The schema configuration follows the [Apache Iceberg schema format](https://iceberg.apache.org/spec/#schemas) in JSON/YAML format.
 See a [complete specification here](https://iceberg.apache.org/spec/#schemas).
+You can omit id and required fields as Matano will automically populate them.